How to Apply

 Much communication in universities is carried out electronically.
 You will be given a university email address after you register for your first class.
 We will use that for official business only, so you don’t need to worry about SPAM.
 Please check it often, even if you have another email account.
 For more information about campus email, click here.

-My Gateway is a great communication tool.
+Canvas is a great communication tool.
 It’s the University’s website that allows you to conduct private business here such as checking your grades.
 In addition, most faculty members post their syllabi and class materials on My Gateway.
 The Graduate School also announces information on a My Gateway page to keep you abreast of news.

 Some of the most important skills for graduate students are oral and written communication.
 While the programs expect you to communicate well, they also provide experiences to hone your skills.
 Please check the Writing Center for help too.
 Even good writers need editors.